To use a physical smart card, you must connect and pair the card reader with the device and set the smart card removal policy.

 Set the policy on the Connection Server instance

-When you set the policy on the Connection Server instance, you can disconnect users from the Connection Server instance when they remove their smart cards, or keep users connected to Connection Server when they remove their smart cards and let them start new desktop or application sessions without reauthenticating.
+When you set the policy on the Connection Server instance, you can disconnect users from the Connection Server instance when they remove their smart cards, or keep users connected to Connection Server when they remove their smart cards and allow them to start new remote desktop or published application sessions without having to reauthenticate.

 In Horizon Administrator, select.

 On the Connection Servers tab, select the Connection Server instance and click Edit.

 On the Authentication tab, select or deselect the Disconnect user sessions on smart card removal check box to configure the smart card removal policy.